who-else-but-arjun/ISRO_XRF_SR/README.md

    - Combines all parts of the project.
    - Constructs subgraphs for abundance maps.
    - Train the GNN-CNN combined model on these subgraphs.
-   - Returns the final high resolution abundance maps.
+   - Returns the final high-resolution abundance maps.

 ### Prerequisites :
 - Python 3.10+